 At McDonald Jones, we do everything we can to make the process easy for you – after all, we’ve been building beautiful, architecturally designed homes for more than 30 years, and we know how to make your journey as simple and seamless as it can be.

 We’ve put together some information on the most common questions we’re asked by home buyers.
 Hopefully some of these will answer your questions and help you make some decisions.

 If you can afford to rent, you can afford a new home!
-Buy a great value house and land package at Mulberry Grove in Box Hill, Sydney for example with loads of luxury inclusions and a new Finance offer that means you'll have no loan repayments while we build.
+Buy a great value house and land package with loads of luxury inclusions.
+Plus with our new finance offer, McDonald Jones will pay your interest up to $12,000 while you build your new home*.
 We make it easy to get started.

 While some say buying is more affordable than building new, there are many extra hidden costs when buying an old home.

 Buying an established home may turn your life into an episode of The Block, from fixing foundations and painting walls, to adding energy efficient appliances and building materials.
 Not only is this costly, it’s time consuming and exhausting.

 Building new offers flexibility.
 You can customise your rooms and work on your street appeal.
 You can spend less on replacements and save on energy bills.
 Best of all, you can live the life you deserve as you raise your family.